licheng5625/data-science-task/README.md

 The data source is [<War and Peace book one>](https://en.wikisource.org/wiki/War_and_Peace/Book_One) .

 ## Abstract
 Here I introduce a approach to anlyse the time(chapter)-series sentiment relation between character in War and Peace book one.
 The relation between characters could change along the story.
 Lovers may become haters.
 I use [Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml) of Stanford NLP Group to identify characters and locations.
 And based on the ntlk's [Sentiment Intensity Analyzer](https://www.nltk.org/api/nltk.sentiment.html), we can calculate the sentiment score of content of two characters.
 In the end we can see how those scores change in different chapters.
+Also we try Textrank for text summarization and RNN for text generation.<br />
+Time is really short and I have no powerful laptop.
+It is difficult to get a ideal result from the training.
+But I show the direction towards to the target.

 ## Identify the places and characters